-It is safe to apply on freshly colored black hair or dye that has been sitting on for a while.
+It is safe to apply on freshly colored black hair or dye sitting on for a while.

-Because this is a highly powerful product, when it is applied to the roots, it will lift them as well.
+Because this is a potent product, it will lift them when applied to the roots as well.
 I suggest trying to use this on the black hair only.

-Contains soy protein and aloe vera to safely removes permanent and semi permanent hair color.
+It contains soy protein and aloe vera to safely removes permanent and semi-permanent hair color.

 How to use: Section out your hair into four sections: two front and two in the back.
 Pour bottle 1 into bottle 2 and shake for 30 seconds.
-Next, simply apply the mixture to dry sectioned out hair.
-Put it up so it can fit under the cap.
-Once the cap is on wait 20 minutes and then rinse.
+Next, apply the mixture to dry sectioned-out hair.
+Finally, put it up so it can fit under the cap.
+Once the cap is on, wait 20 minutes and then rinse.